theRealKarlos/typescript-pulsequeue/README.md

 # TypeScript PulseQueue

-A concept serverless application built with TypeScript, AWS Lambda, and EventBridge to demonstrate event-driven architecture patterns in a simple, decoupled, and scalable way.
+A modern, type-safe, event-driven serverless application built with TypeScript, AWS Lambda, EventBridge, and DynamoDB.
+This project demonstrates best practices for scalable, decoupled architectures, robust testing, and infrastructure-as-code.

+---

 ## Table of Contents